BrutalHex/WalletPan/README.md

 # WalletPan
-this an e-wallet based on React-Redux and .NetCore
+this is an e-wallet based on React-Redux and .NetCore